How to Seal Painted Wood for Outdoor Use

 General Finish top coat

-If your paint is chalk or milk paint, you must use a sealant to protect the surface.
+If you have applied chalk or milk paint, you must use a sealant to protect the surface.
 You can also use sealant with lead-based.
 Lastly, you can use sealant to add different tones or shades.
-But what’s the best sealer for redwood?
-Check this review next!

 Benefits of Sealing Painted Wood